LunarLambda/libseven/README.md

 `libseven` can be built with devkitARM or a regular arm-none-eabi GCC toolchain.
 Simply run `make` and `libseven.a` will be built in the project root directory.

+Run `make -f Makefile.dkp` to use the devkitARM compiler.

 # Linking

 Add `<path to libseven>/inc` to your include search path.\